 The Glasser/Schoenbaum Human Services Center is called the “Campus of Caring” because it is home to over 17 nonprofit health and human services agencies that help low income and at risk adults, children and families.
 The center occupies 14 buildings in a location selected for its accessibility by public transportation.
 It is a 501c3 nonprofit organization.

 - Minimal monthly rental fee, frees up more dollars for programs and services and more time to do their work for clients;

 - Free use of Conference Center;

 - and ample parking.

-To the individuals and families:
+Benefits to the individuals and families:

 - Affordable preventative and treatment services in one location;

 - Easy access by public transportation;

 - Improved quality of services through increased collaboration among agencies;

 - The opportunity to become productive, self-sustaining members of our community.